alesti/tinkering-tinkerbell/k3d-approach.md

    --host-pid-mode tinkerbell
 ```

-Its api server is not reachable until i did some fine tuning.
+Its api server was not reachable until i fetched the ip address by `docker
-I fetched the ip address by `docker container inspect k3d-tinkerbell-server-0` and
+container inspect k3d-tinkerbell-server-0` and change the apiserver ip in
-change the apiserver ip in `~/.kube/config` to it with port 6443:
+`~/.kube/config` to it with port 6443:

 ```bash
 [0] % grep 192.168.49 ~/.kube/config